AMM53/Accidents-Prediction/README.md

 ### Prerequisites

 * Python 3.8.12
-* Wanting to learn something new (just like we did!)
+* Wanting to learn something new (just like we did! and still do)

 <!-- ROADMAP -->
 ## Roadmap